bvbohnen/X4_Customizer/Documentation.md

 Weapons Transforms:

-  * Shared_Weapon_Transforms_Documentation
+  * Common documentation

     Weapon transforms will commonly use a group of matching rules to determine which weapons get modified, and by how much.

-    * Weapon match rule:
+    * Matching rules:
-      - A tuple pairing a matching rule (string) with transform defined args, eg. ("key  value", arg0, arg1, ...).
+      - These are tuples pairing a matching rule (string) with transform defined args, eg. ("key  value", arg0, arg1, ...).
       - The "key" specifies the xml field to look up, which will be checked for a match with "value".
       - If a target object matches multiple rules, the first match is used.
       - If a bullet or missile is shared across multiple weapons, only the first matched weapon will modify it.